BigDataBiology/SemiBin/docs/aemb.md

 This will generate the bins in the `aemb_output/sample1` directory.

+Note that—from SemiBin2's point-of-view—this is still single sample binning even if the abundance information is generated from multiple samples as the assembly is from a single sample.

 ## A helper script to run all-by-all abundance estimates

+The process above must be repeated for all samples, which can quickly become tedious and error-prone.
 Here is a helper script using [Jug](https://jug.readthedocs.io/en/latest/) to automate the process for all samples.
-It is helpful if you are using Jug to parallelize the process, but if you remove the `@TaskGenerator` decorators, it will run sequentially.
+It is most helpful if you are using Jug to parallelize the process, but if you remove the `@TaskGenerator` decorators, it will run sequentially.

-It expects the following directory structure:
+It expects the following file structure:

 - `samples/` containing the assembled contigs in the format `sample1_assembled.fna.gz`, `sample2_assembled.fna.gz`, ...
 - `clean-reads/` containing the reads in the format `sample1.pair.1.fq.gz`, `sample1.pair.2.fq.gz`, `sample2.pair.1.fq.gz`, `sample2.pair.2.fq.gz`, ...